 Regulation 13 Certificates

 Regulation 13 Certificates are a legal document which display a station coordinate and the uncertainty of that coordinate.
-The Certificates are generally requested by Continuously Operating Reference Stations (CORS) operators as a means of providing their users with an accurate connection to the Australian Datum - the Geocentric Datum of Australia 1994 (GDA94).
-Geoscience Australia is appointed as a legal metrology authority under the National Measurement Act, 1960, to provide this legal chain of traceability.
+The certificates are generally requested by Continuously Operating Reference Stations (CORS) operators as a means of providing their users with an accurate connection to the Australian Datum - the Geocentric Datum of Australia 2020 (GDA2020).
+Geoscience Australia is appointed as a verifying authority under the National Measurement Act, 1960, to provide this legal chain of traceability.

 Requesting Regulation 13 Certificates

-Geoscience Australia provides a free service to obtain Regulation 13 Certificates on your survey marks which are normally Continuously Operating Reference Stations (CORS).
+Geoscience Australia provides a free service to obtain Regulation 13 Certificates on Continuously Operating Reference Stations (CORS).

 What you need to provide us:

-- The number of stations that you require certificates for.
+- The number of stations that you require certificates for and their 4-character site name.

 - Clearly indicate who you are, including your address and contact details.